Lab 2: Asset Inventories and Site-Maps

 Lab Instructor: Adam Tilson

-In this lab, we are going to look at ways of documenting a high level view of a web application, including mapping out the pages that you need using SiteMaps, and mapping out the content needed and completed using a spreadsheet application.
-These activities broadly fall under the UX category of Information Architecture, which has roots in Library science (organizing and prioritizing content), and Cognitive Psychology (making it quick to learn, easy to understand and navigate).
+In this lab, we are going to look at ways of documenting the components which comprise a web application, including mapping out the pages that you need using SiteMaps in Figma, and mapping out the content in an Asset Inventory using a spreadsheet application, like Excel or LibreOffice Calc.
+These activities broadly fall under the UX category of Information Architecture (IA), which has roots in Library science (organizing and prioritizing content), and Cognitive Psychology (making it quick to learn, easy to understand and navigate).
+Considering this as a larger component of People-Centred Design, this will help us to plan the interactions which users will engage with, to ensure the final application brings the user joy.

 The highest level view of a website is often expressed as a sitemap.